St Andrew's Presbyterian Church, Rockhampton: First church building

+Second church building

 On 2 October 1890, Hay announced a promise of a donation of £1000 from Mount Morgan Gold Mine shareholder William Pattison MLA, towards the erection of a new church.
-In 1894 the Parish of St Andrew's acquired an additional loan of £800 from the Bank of New South Wales which was granted to the Trustees of St Andrew's Presbyterian Church, namely William Burns, William Pattison and Alexander Meikle.
+In 1894 the Parish of St Andrew's acquired an additional loan of £800 from the Bank of New South Wales which was granted to the Trustees of St Andrew's Presbyterian Church, namely William Burns, William Pattison, and Alexander Meikle.
 The St Andrew's Presbyterian Act of 1891 had changed the nominated trustees from the original three who had all died.
-The church remains today as one of only two Presbyterian Churches (the other being the Ann Street Presbyterian Church in Brisbane) that is owned by the trustees of the church and not the Presbyterian Church of Queensland.
+Up until its 2002 closure and subsequent sale, the former church was one of only two Presbyterian Churches (the other being the Ann Street Presbyterian Church in Brisbane) that were owned by the trustees of the church and not the Presbyterian Church of Queensland.

-The foundation stone was laid on 7 June 1893 by Mrs Peter McIntosh the daughter of William J Brown, the founder of Presbyterianism in Rockhampton.
+The foundation stone was laid on 7 June 1893 by Mrs Peter McIntosh, the daughter of William J. Brown, the founder of Presbyterianism in Rockhampton.
 At the laying of the foundation stone, William McIlwraith, editor and joint owner of the Rockhampton Morning Bulletin, read a brief history of events in Rockhampton and this was laid with copies of sermons by Dr Hay and his address to the General Assembly in 1891 in a bottle under the foundation stone.
-The church was opened on 15 April 1894 by Rev Dr McSwaine of St Pauls Church in Brisbane.
+The former church was opened on 15 April 1894 by Rev. Dr McSwaine of St Paul's Church in Brisbane.

 The building was originally constructed in tuck-pointed face brickwork with either stone or rendered facings.
-The original design of the church had included a tower facing Bolsover Street but at an additional cost of £560 it was omitted.
-With the tower, St Andrew's in Rockhampton would have born marked similarity to the timber St Pauls Presbyterian Church in Mackay designed by Walter Carey Voller in 1898.
+The original design of the former church had included a tower facing Bolsover Street but at an additional cost of £560 it was omitted.
+With the tower, the former St Andrew's Church would have borne marked similarity to the timber St Pauls Presbyterian Church in Mackay designed by Walter Carey Voller in 1898.
 The two stand as remarkably similar designs attributed to Voller for the Presbyterian Church of Queensland.